denisecase/js-gui-pwa-fact/README.md

 ## Requirements

-- A browser (e.g., Firefox or Chrome)
+- A browser (e.g., Bing or Chrome - Bing Lighthouse works better!)
-- A text editor (e.g., VS Code or Notepad++, or Chrome)
+- A text editor (e.g., VS Code or Notepad++)
 - A favorite API (a service that will respond to requests)
-- Host the site with [VS Code Live Server Extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) or [Web Server for Chrome Extension](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb) (or view the [Demo](https://denisecase.github.io/js-gui-pwa-fact/))
+- Host the site with GitHub Pages

-## IMPORTANT!
-Serve the app to use fetch

-We can't serve our website as a local file and use fetch, so we must host the app locally with either VS Code Live Server or Web Server for Chrome Extension.

-## Serving with VS Code Live Server
+## No More Serving with VS Code Live Server

-After installing the VS Code Live Server, open the folder in VS Code, right-click index.html and select "Open with Live Server".
+Due to path changes when hosting with GitHub Pages this version will not work with Live Server.
+(We would have to autogenerate the manifest file depending on host - see scope and start_url.)

-## App to PWA
+## Web App to PWA - How To

 - Create manifest.json to provide information about your app.
-- Create favicons and a full set of icons (users can install a PWA on their devices)
+- Create favicons and icons (users can install a PWA on their devices)
 - Create service-worker.js
 - Add index.html links and icons to manifest.json
 - Add index.html script to register a service worker running independently, capable of intercepting all fetch requests and adjusting for offline, caching, and more

-## Workbox
+## Workbox - Help for Service Workers

 - [Workbox](https://developers.google.com/web/tools/workbox) - PWA Libraries
 - [Workbox Caching Strategies](https://developers.google.com/web/tools/workbox/modules/workbox-strategies)